How-To Guides

 Combining with text search:

 View modes combine with the search box using AND logic.
-For example, if you are in “Git” view and type “auth” in the search box, you see only git-linked tasks that also match “auth”.
+For example, if you are in Locked view and type “auth”, you see only locked tasks that also match “auth”.
 Clear the search box to show all tasks matching the current view mode.

 How to Commit Changes from the Board